realm/realm-inventory/README.md

 The following modules will be installed as part of the Cocoapods setup:

+- [RealmSwift](https://realm.io)  The Realm bindings for Cocoa/Swift

+- [Realm LoginKit](https://github.com/realm-demos/realm-loginkit) A Realm control for logging in to Realm servers

 - [BarcodeScanner](https://github.com/hyperoslo/BarcodeScanner) an elegant barcode scanner module for iOS

 - [Eureka](https://github.com/xmartlabs/Eureka) a formbuilder for iOS in Swift by xmartlabs